vaginessa/ownsec/README.md

 1. Runs all scripts located in `/opt/ITSEC-Install-Scripts/0.Initial/src/PT2` .
 1.1 Writes reboot file to `/opt/ITSEC-Install-Scripts/0.Initial/src/rebootchkPT2.txt` . if enabled in `/opt/ITSEC-Install-Scripts/0.Initial/2.sh` ,
-1.2 Copies `/opt/ITSEC-Install-Scripts/0.Initial/usrlcl/` config files to $USER - these are panel and menu settings copied from the dev box.
+1.2 Copies `/opt/ITSEC-Install-Scripts/0.Initial/usrlcl/` config files to `/home/$USER` - these are panel and menu settings copied from the dev box.
 1.3 Configures Databases & Webserver
 1.4 Disables System Services